MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/ManagedAccount.md

 ### Returns
 |Type|Description|
 |-|-
-string|The ID of the owner that owns this account.
+string|The customer ID of the owner that owns this account.

 ## <a name="getentitytype"></a>getEntityType